-Legacy RSUs grants were not considered by the Corporation's Remuneration Committee and Board nor granted in March 2021, as beginning the year ended December 31, 2020, RSUs are granted solely under the SUP.
+Legacy RSUs grants were not considered by the Corporation's Remuneration Committee and Board nor granted in March 2022.
+RSUs were granted solely under the SUP, starting the year ending December 31, 2020.

 The Legacy RSUs are full-value phantom shares payable in cash on the third anniversary ("Anniversary Date") of their issue provided the individual is still employed by the Corporation.
 The amount to be paid is determined by multiplying the number of Legacy RSUs by the six-month average trading price of the Corporation's common shares on the TSX immediately preceding the Anniversary Date.